archignes/searchjunct/README.md

    - Expand customization options within the settings page.

 4. **Phase 4: Default Search Engine Integration**
-   - Develop and document the method for users to set SearchJunct as their default browser search engine.
+   - Develop and document the method for users to set Searchjunct as their default browser search engine.
       - _Supported, need to document._

 5. **Phase 5: Feedback and Refinement**